-Hoppa holds an overall record of 281-184-41 (.596) and is one of only 10 female women’s soccer head coaches all-time to eclipse the 200-win total.
-Her 281 wins rank in the top-35 among active head coaches in the NCAA and she holds the 12th-highest win total among coaches who have patrolled the coaches box under 25 years.
+Hoppa holds an overall record of 289-191-46 (.593) and is the 10th-winningest active female women’s soccer head coach.
+Her 289 wins rank in the top-35 among active head coaches in the NCAA, and she holds the 13th-highest win total among coaches who have patrolled the coaches box for 25 years or less.

 |SEC West Titles||7|

 |SEC Tourn.
 Titles||1|

 |1998||Central Fla.||Head Coach||12-8-0|